-How to Get a Divorce – Part 2
+How to File for Divorce – Part 2

 Step 1 – Initial consultation and retaining counsel: Following your initial consultation, you should feel comfortable with your attorney, that you’ve been heard, and that your attorney knows your goals and how you would ideally like to achieve them.
 To retain an attorney, you must sign a retainer agreement and pay a retainer fee.
 Make sure you understand how payment works.
 For example, when does your retainer need to be replenished and, if you decide to stop the process (yes, you can do that), is your retainer refundable?